saracemal/js-questions-2/README.md

 43. Does JavaScript has concept level scope?

 No. JavaScript does not have concept-level scope.
 The variable declared inside the function has scope inside the function.

+44. Why do you need web storage?
+Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.
+Also, the information is never transferred to the server.
+Hence this is a more recommended approach than Cookies.